-Georgia is home to a deep talent pool, and is home to various fortune 500 companies, startups, and small business.
+Georgia is home to a deep talent pool composed of various fortune 500 companies, startups, and small businesses.
 We know that human capital, knowhow, skills, and determination are key facets of innovation, and that a strong and diverse pool of talent is key in spurring economic growth.
-The Workforce Development pillar of the Partnership for Inclusive Innovation engages the current and developing workforce to build meaningful careers, create systems of economic mobility, build pipelines for talent to Georgia employers across the state, to boost connectivity and drive innovation throughout the state and its various sectors.
+The Workforce Development Pillar of the Partnership for Inclusive Innovation engages the current and developing workforce to build meaningful careers, create systems of economic mobility, build pipelines for talent to Georgia employers across the state, to boost connectivity and drive innovation throughout the state and its various sectors.

 Connect, Grow, Transcend

-The rotational fellowship program aims to cultivate next-generation leaders with multi-industry transferable skills that deftly navigate public/private sectors, and to build public-private partnerships in key growth areas for social impact.
-During the paid year-long program, fellows (program participants) will be able to work for 2 employers in the private and public sectors of the same industry (e.g. sustainability and energy, manufacturing and logistics, informational technology, etc.) for 6 months each.
+The Annual Fellowships program aims to cultivate next-generation leaders with multi-industry transferable skills that deftly navigate public/private sectors, and to build public-private partnerships in key growth areas for social impact.
+During the paid year-long program, fellows (program participants) will be able to work for 2 employers in the private and public sectors of the same industry (e.g., CleanTech, AI manufacturing, logistics, informational technology, etc.) for 6 months each.
 The goal is to create a workforce with the skills to build a connected ecosystem in the state.

 Building an ecosystem of talent that bridges that gap between the public and private sectors.

 In this new decade, connectivity is less about location and more about mobility, opportunity, and agility.
-Workforce for Tomorrow creates pipelines for talent and employers throughout Georgia to spur economic development.
+The PIN Fellowship creates pipelines for talent and employers throughout Georgia to spur economic development.

-Read about the fellows selected for the rotational fellowship program for 2022-2023.
+Read about the fellows selected for the PIN fellowship program for 2022-2023.